psoerensen/gact/README.md

 - Performing advanced gene set enrichment analysis utilizing a variety of tools and methodologies.

-### Genetic and genetic marker sets for varios biological database
+### Construct genetic and genetic marker sets from varios biological databases

 - `"GO"`: Gene Ontology sets.
 - `"Pathways"`: Pathway sets from the Reactome and KEGG databases.